Lyrebird

 A lyrebird is either of two species of ground-dwelling Australian birds that compose the genus Menura, and the family Menuridae.
-They are most notable for their impressive ability to mimic natural and artificial sounds from their environment, and the striking beauty of the male bird's huge tail when it is fanned out in courtship display.
+They are most notable for their ability to mimic a variety of natural and artificial sounds from their environment, and the striking beauty of the male bird's huge tail when it is fanned out in courtship display.
 Lyrebirds have unique plumes of neutral-coloured tailfeathers and are among Australia's best-known native birds.

-Taxonomy and systematics
+Taxonomy

 The classification of lyrebirds was the subject of much debate after the first specimens reached European scientists after 1798.
 Based on specimens sent from New South Wales to England, Major-General Thomas Davies illustrated and described this species as the superb lyrebird, which he called Menura superba, in an 1800 presentation to the Linnean Society of London, but this work was not published until 1802; in the intervening time period, however, the species was described and named Menura novaehollandiae by John Latham in 1801, and this is the accepted name by virtue of nomenclatural priority.

+The genus name Menura refers to the pattern of repeated transparent crescents (or "lunules") on the superb lyrebird's outer tail-feathers, from the Ancient Greek words μήνη mēnē "moon" and ουρά ourá "tail".

+Lyrebirds are named because their outer tail feathers are broad and curved in a S shape that together resemble the shape of a lyre.

+Systematics

 Lyrebirds were thought to be Galliformes like the broadly similar looking partridge, junglefowl, and pheasants familiar to Europeans, reflected in the early names given to the superb lyrebird, including native pheasant.
 They were also called peacock-wrens and Australian birds-of-paradise.
 The idea that they were related to the pheasants was abandoned when the first chicks, which are altricial, were described.
 They were not classed with the passerines until a paper was published in 1840, twelve years after they were assigned a discrete family, Menuridae.
 Within that family they compose a single genus, Menura.

 It is generally accepted that the lyrebird family is most closely related to the scrub-birds (Atrichornithidae) and some authorities combine both in a single family, but evidence that they are also related to the bowerbirds remains controversial.

 Lyrebirds are ancient Australian animals: the Australian Museum has fossils of lyrebirds dating back to about 15 million years ago.
 The prehistoric Menura tyawanoides has been described from Early Miocene fossils found at the famous Riversleigh site.